 As with many of their products, BWE does not disappoint.
 This faucet comes easy to install with all necessary components in its box.

-It’s brass body means it is made of high quality and delivers unwavering durability.
+Its brass body means it is made of high quality and delivers unwavering durability.
 The brass body, coated with a bright nickel finish, protects it from corrosion and flaking.
-Its solid, strong design is sure to draw appreciative glances from guests and friends.
+It’s robust; durable design is sure to draw appreciative glances from guests and friends.